erikdubois/Aureola/README.md

 # Aureolo - Gambodekdue

-This conky is based on the Gambodekdue.
-I deleted the date and time (we have it usually in the bottom-right) and changed some items around in order to have dropbox and clean text when it uploads.
+This conky is based on the Gambodekuno.
+I deleted the date and time (we have it usually in the bottom-right) and changed some items around in order to have dropbox and its text when it syncs.

 <b>Naming</b>